desain/owlbear-persistence/README.md

-# TODO extension name

-TODO
+# Persistent Tokens

+Persist token data between scenes and create token templates.

 ## Features

--   TODO
+-   💾 Persist token metadata between scenes.
+-   ♊️ Create token templates to apply metadata when tokens are created.

 ## How to use

-TODO
+Right click a token to persist it.
+After that, you can manage the persisted token in the action window.

+Persistence types:

+-   In **unique** mode, whenever a token is updated, the persisted version of the token will be updated as well.
+-   In **template** mode, you must right click a token and click 'Save to Template' to persist the current state of the selected token.
+After that, all new versions of the token will use the template metadata.

 ## Support

-If you need support for this extension you can message me in the [Owlbear Rodeo Discord](https://discord.com/invite/u5RYMkV98s) @Nick or open an issue on [GitHub](https://github.com/desain/owlbear-template/issues).
+If you need support for this extension you can message me in the [Owlbear Rodeo Discord](https://discord.com/invite/u5RYMkV98s) @Nick or open an issue on [GitHub](https://github.com/desain/owlbear-persistence/issues).

 ## Development